-F. Executory Contracts and Unexpired Leases
+E. Executory Contracts and Unexpired Leases

-The Plan lists all executory contracts and unexpired leases that Debtor will assume under the Plan, except those which have been assumed by separate motion.
+To the extent Debtor has any rights in the Choice franchise, those rights are assumed.
+The Debtor will be conclusively deemed to have assumed all executory contracts and/or unexpired leases not expressly rejected before the date of the order confirming this Plan.
 Assumption means that the Debtor has elected to continue to perform the obligations under such contracts and unexpired leases and to cure defaults of the type that must be cured under the Code, if any.